Swatantra Dev Singh: Early life

 Singh was born on 13 February 1964 in Ori village of Jamalpur block of Mirzapur district.
 His mother's name was Rama Devi and father's name was Allar Singh.
 They were married in Sigar village of Jhansi district.
 Born in Mirzapur district, Swatantra Dev Singh made Jalaun of Bundelkhand a work land.
 While starting politics from here, today his sting started ringing in the entire state.
 Born in a family with no political background, Swatantra Dev is the first person in his family who is joining RSS and currently playing an active role in the politics of the state through a political party like BJP.
-He is a member of agricultural Kurmi caste.